JohannesSKunz/COVID-19LockdownsChangesInLoneliness/README.md

 ## Data access

-Data access will have to be applied for separately from [Understanding Society](https://www.understandingsociety.ac.uk/documentation/access-data), the [COVID supplement](https://doi.org/10.5255/UKDA-SN-8644-11) and the [mainstage survey](ttps://doi.org/10.5255/UKDA-SN-6614-18) are necessary for replication h.
+Data access will have to be applied for separately from [Understanding Society](https://www.understandingsociety.ac.uk/documentation/access-data), the [COVID supplement](https://doi.org/10.5255/UKDA-SN-8644-11) and the [mainstage survey](https://doi.org/10.5255/UKDA-SN-6614-18) are necessary for replication.

 ## Update History
-* **February 3, 2023**
+* **March 2, 2023**
   - initial commit